sunilKmishra18/Enterprise-Resource-Management/README.md

 # Enterprise-Resource-Management

-This example demonstrates using Spring Cloud Netflix Eureka as a discovery server, Zuul as a gateway, OpenFeign for communication and Spring Cloud Config Server.
+This example demonstrates using Spring Boot, Spring Cloud Netflix Eureka as a discovery server, Zuul as a gateway, OpenFeign for communication and Spring Cloud Config Server.

 ### Usage